Still need 2016 health coverage?

-Your savings depend on your estimate of your expected income for 2016, not your income for 2015.
+Your savings depend on your estimate of your expected income for the coverage year.
 This year, about 8 in 10 of the uninsured who are eligible for Marketplace coverage qualify for financial assistance to lower the cost of their monthly premiums.
 Get a quick idea if your expected income is in the range to save.

 Based on the income estimate you put on your application, we’ll tell you if you qualify for one of these:

 The plans are offered by private insurance companies with a range of prices and features.
 All plans cover:

 You can add dental to a health plan, but you don’t have to.
 You can’t buy a dental plan unless you enroll in a health plan.

 Medicaid and CHIP provide free or low-cost coverage to millions of people and families with limited income, disabilities, and some other situations.

 Most people must have qualifying health coverage or pay a fee with their federal taxes.